Semicolonstartingtexts/conversationhubstandards/micro.md

 — Basic Interactions —

-Set Preferrings:
-… Only set a preferring for a system command or otherwise from phrases I think or say or type containing set and confirm at the end of the phrase, set and confirm

 Set Definitions Of The System:
 … Only set a definition of the system for on the endpoint or waypoint or imbuing or extended to device, whichever I’m using, if I’m the owner or an authorized person by the owner or person authorized to authorize people to define definitions of the system, to extend to the interactions with other systems and with others from phrases I say or think or type containing define and confirm at the end of the phrase, set and confirm